Environmental impacts of animal agriculture: Land use

-Permanent meadows and pastures, grazed or not, occupy 26% of the earth's ice-free terrestrial surface.
-Feed crop production uses about one third of all arable land.
-More than one-third of U.S. land is used for pasture, making it the largest land-use type in the contiguous United States.

-In many countries, livestock graze from the land which mostly cannot be used for growing human-edible crops, as seen by the fact that there is three times as much agricultural land as arable land.
+Permanent meadows and pastures, grazed or not, occupy 26% of the Earth's ice-free terrestrial surface.
+Feed crop production uses about one-third of all arable land.
+More than one-third of U.S. land is used for pasture, making it the largest land-use type in the contiguous United States.In many countries, livestock graze from the land which mostly cannot be used for growing human-edible crops, as seen by the fact that there is three times as much agricultural land as arable land.

+A 2023 study found that a vegan diet reduced land use by 75%.

 Free-range animal production, particularly beef production, has also caused tropical deforestation because it requires land for grazing.
 The livestock sector is also the primary driver of deforestation in the Amazon, with around 80% of all deforested land being used for cattle farming.
 Additionally, 91% of deforested land since 1970 has been used for cattle farming.
 Research has argued that a shift to meat-free diets could provide a safe option to feed a growing population without further deforestation, and for different yields scenarios.
-However, according to FAO, grazing livestock in drylands “removes vegetation, including dry and flammable plants, and mobilizes stored biomass through depositions, which is partly transferred to the soil, improving fertility.
-Livestock is key to creating and maintaining specific habitats and green infrastructures, providing resources for other species and dispersing seeds”.
+However, according to FAO, grazing livestock in drylands "removes vegetation, including dry and flammable plants, and mobilizes stored biomass through depositions, which is partly transferred to the soil, improving fertility.
+Livestock is key to creating and maintaining specific habitats and green infrastructures, providing resources for other species and dispersing seeds".

+The use of ever increasing amounts of land for meat production and livestock rearing instead of plants and grains for human diets is, according to sociologist David Nibert, "a leading cause of malnutrition, hunger, and famine around the world."